-CREDITING THE NEWS AGENCIES
+CREDITING THE NEWSFEED PROVIDERS

 To make sure that our best practices are in sync with our news agency contracts, below is guidance on how VOA should credit the agencies across all platforms.
-Note that each platform has different guidelines, and everyone should be aware of the differences, especially if you're producing a story that will appear on all platforms.
+Each platform has different guidelines, and everyone should be aware of the differences, especially if you're producing a story that will appear on different platforms.